So many great questions.

-In the ongoing quest to produce IP cameras with the most features and at the lowest possible price, I wonder just how many resources are put into ensuring the cameras have the best posibly security features and are exhaustively tested for vulnerabilities?
+How many resources are put into ensuring the cameras have the best posibly security features and are exhaustively tested for security vulnerabilities?

 Do HDCVI camera systems have an inherent security advantage over IP camera systems with only the DVR being at risk from outside attack?